hasan5352/Viendo-Movie-Recommender/README.md

   4. Generated a similarity matrix with cosine of the angle of each movie (represented as a vector) to every other movie.
 Each array in vector represents a movie.
   - The distance metric used to calculate the similarity between the movies is cosine similarity
   5. Implemented a recommendation algorithm to suggest the most similar movies based on a given movie name

+## ⚙️ Installation and Setup

+This project requires Python 3.9+ and the listed libraries in `requirements.txt`.